-Our preauthorization list can be found at Humana.com/ PAL.
+Our preauthorization list can be found at Humana. com/PAL.
 Please note that the preauthorization list is subject to change.
-Medical services and mental health/substance use disorders services are evaluated for addition or removal, utilizing the same factors in accordance with the Federal Mental Health Parity Addiction and Equity Act (MHPAEA).
+Medical/Surgical services and Mental Health/Substance Use Disorders services are evaluated for addition or removal, utilizing the same factors in accordance with the Federal Mental Health Parity Addiction and Equity Act (MHPAEA).

 Requests for preauthorization should be made as soon as possible but at least 14 days in advance of the service date.
 Note: Emergent/urgent care does not require preauthorization.
 However, providers should notify Humana within 24 hours for initiation of these services.
 If preauthorization is required and not obtained, it may result in reduction or denial of payment.
 Services provided without preauthorization also may be subject to retrospective review.
-When retrospective review is required, providers must include clinical information to perform a medical necessity review, as well as a summary of why preauthorization was not obtained.
+When retrospective review is required, providers must include clinical information to perform a medical necessity review.
+Elective ambulatory or inpatient services on Humana's Preauthorization and Notification List for which precertification did not occur before providing the service are not eligible for retrospective review.

-How to Request a Preauthorization: To initiate a preauthorization or notification request, a provider should:
+How to Request a Preauthorization: The following options are available for a provider to initiate a preauthorization or notification request:

 - Sign in to Availity Essentials at Availity.com (registration required).
-For many services, you can answer a series of questions when requesting the preauthorization.
+For select services, you can answer a series of questions when requesting the preauthorization.
 If approved, you will receive notification immediately.
-If pended for further review, you can attach relevant clinical information to the request to expedite the process. - Submit a business to business or batch Health Care Services Review and Response transaction (278) via EDI. - Use our interactive voice response system (IVR) by calling 800-523-0023. - Call the number for preauthorization the back of the patient's Humana ID card - Fax the request to 855-227-0677; for Behavioral Health authorizations, fax the request to 469-913-6941. - If a request needs to be expedited due the seriousness of a patient's condition, call 800-523-0023.
+If pended for further review, you can attach relevant clinical information to the request to expedite the process. - Submit a business to business or batch Health Care Services Review and Response transaction (278) via EDI. - Use our interactive voice response system (IVR) by calling 800-523-0023. - Call the number for preauthorization on the back of the patient's Humana ID card - Fax the request to 855-227-0677; for Behavioral Health authorizations, fax the request to 469-913-6941. - If a request needs to be expedited due the seriousness of a patient's condition, call 800-523-0023.